Women-Owned Small Business Program sole-source awards

 Practical Implications

-This section enables agencies to directly award contracts to certified WOSB/EDWOSB firms in underrepresented industries, streamlining opportunities for women-owned businesses.
-Contractors must ensure timely certification and compliance with all program requirements.
-Common pitfalls include exceeding dollar thresholds, failing to verify certification, or misapplying NAICS codes.
+This section enables contracting officers to directly award contracts to certified WOSB/EDWOSB firms in underrepresented industries, streamlining opportunities for women-owned businesses.
+Contractors must ensure timely certification and compliance with all eligibility requirements.
+Common pitfalls include overlooking certification status, exceeding value thresholds, or misapplying NAICS codes.